winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 ```sh
 wing run main.w
 ```
-> The result should be a page shows a single `Cloud.Function` if you invoke it, it should show `hello, world` in the response section.
+> The result should be a page that displays a single `Cloud.Function`; if you invoke it, it should show `hello, world` in the response section.

 5. Invoke the cloud.Function to see that response.
 6. Ctrl-C to go back to CLI prompt.